Pier-Giorgio/BipxTech---ML/README.md

 The 26-variable model outperforms, albeit slightly, the 6-variable model in terms of both accuracy and loss, demonstrating greater effectiveness in generalising to new data.
 However, the 26-variable model shows a slightly wider margin between training and validation performance, suggesting a potentially greater propensity for overfitting than the 6-variable model.
 Although the 26-variable model shows superior performance, it needs to be closely monitored for the risk of overfitting, although it currently shows no significant signs of problems.<br>

 We also tried to build a model using the 6 variables with the highest correlation rate with IvaM, but this model proved to be inferior in terms of both accuracy and loss at all stages (training, validation and testing).
-Below are the results of the model with the 6 variables with the highest correlation rate with IvaM ('Art1', 'Iva', 'ContoStd', 'Conto', 'CTra', 'A'):<br>
+Below are the results of the model with the 6 variables with the highest correlation rate with IvaM ('Art1', 'Iva', 'ContoStd', 'Conto', 'CTra', 'A') (_We did not include the codes relating to this in the final code as it would have created confusion.
+If you want to test the veracity of the results shown below, just replace the variables in the code present in the .ipynb file_):<br>
 •	**Test Loss**: 0.2444<br>
 •	**Test Accuracy**: 92.85%<br>
 •	**Final Train Loss**: 0.1845<br>